-A muffler man is a fiberglass giant on Route 66.
+A muffler man is a giant fiberglass man often found on Route 66.
 He stands so tall at 18 to 25 feet that I can easily fit underneath his legs.
 His arms are bent in front of him: left palm down, right palm up making it easy for him to hold a muffler…or an ax, a flag, a rocket, a hot dog.
-Popularized in the 60s and 70s by International Fiberglass these roadside attractions were built to be just that: ways to attract customers to businesses.
+Popularized in the 60s and 70s and made by International Fiberglass these roadside attractions were built to be just that: ways to attract customers to businesses.

-In 1965 a muffler man was erected in Cicero, Illinois at a hot dog and burger restaurant named Bunyon’s.
+In 1966 a muffler man was erected in Cicero, Illinois at a hot dog and burger restaurant named Bunyon’s hot dog stand.
 Due to that this giant hot dog muffler man (a modified Paul Bunyan statue) is known locally as “The Bunyon Giant.”

-In 2003 the restaurant closed but the legacy of the hot-dog wielding giant lives on.
-“Tall Paul” was restored and relocated to Route 66 park in Atlanta, Illinois where he still stands proud today across the street from Palms Grill Cafe with a view of the town’s smiley face water tower.
+In 2002 the Cicero restaurant closed but the legacy of the hot-dog wielding giant mufflerman lives on.
+“Tall Paul” was restored and relocated to Route 66 park in Atlanta, Illinois where the Illinois roadside attraction still stands proud today across the street from Palms Grill Cafe with a view of the town’s smiley face water tower.

 Atlanta Muffler Man holding a Hot Dog